Best car insurance in Louisiana in 2022

-Through detailed analysis, Bankrate’s insurance editorial team determined that USAA, State Farm, Geico, Progressive and Allstate are the top insurance companies in Louisiana.
-On average, Louisiana policyholders pay $2,724 per year for their full coverage car insurance, based on Bankrate’s study of quoted annual premiums.
+Bankrate’s research into the car insurance market in Louisiana revealed that USAA, Geico and State Farm are among the best car insurance companies in the state, followed by Progressive and Allstate.
+On average, Louisiana drivers pay $2,712 per year for full coverage car insurance, based on Bankrate’s 2022 study of quoted annual premiums.

 Best car insurance companies in Louisiana